Skip to main content

 Our approach to developing the Code

-To the extent possible, we will look to international frameworks, such as the UK’s Age Appropriate Design Code and Ireland’s Children’s Fundamentals for Data Processing, while recognising there are differences in the underlying legal frameworks and leverage the learnings of Australia’s international counterparts.
+To the extent possible, we continue to look to international frameworks, such as the UK’s Age Appropriate Design Code and Ireland’s Children’s Fundamentals for Data Processing, while recognising there are differences in the underlying legal frameworks and leverage the learnings of Australia’s international counterparts.

-The OAIC are also mindful of broader government initiatives, including the introduction of a minimum age for access to social media and other relevant digital platforms, the age assurance trial, and the recently completed review of the Online Safety Act 2021 as well as the eSafety Commissioner’s ongoing work with industry codes and standards.
+The OAIC is also mindful of broader government initiatives, including the introduction of the Social Media Minimum Age scheme, the completed Online Safety Act 2021 review and the Unlawful and Age-restricted material Codes registered by the eSafety Commissioner.
 The OAIC will continue working with stakeholders across government, industry and the community to ensure a consistent and complementary approach to addressing online harms for all Australians.

 The Act requires that the OAIC make available a draft of the Code for public consultation, which will last at least 60 days, invite the public to make submissions, consider any submissions made within the specified period, consult with eSafety and the National Children’s Commissioner and register the Code within 2 years from the day of the Bill’s Royal Assent.[1]